 - a.
 Land use plans must be forward-looking and integrate the relevant portions of the local hazard mitigation plan, if one exists; - b.
 Land use plans must identify local hazard risks and explain how the plan mitigates against those risks; - c.
 Land use plans must be accompanied by a zoning ordinance that codifies the land use plan; and - d.
-Adoption of an approved Land Use Plan and Zoning Ordinance must be complete within the contract term.
+Adoption of an approved Land Use Plan and Zoning Ordinance must be complete within 18 months of grant award.
 Failure to adopt within that timeframe will result in the forfeiture of grant funds.